Why I’m not that worried about microplastics (yet)

 Well as you could guess, science says that at high doses, plastic inside you is bad.

-But spoiler alert: There aren’t any studies that prove microplastics to be harmful to human health at environmental exposure levels.
+But spoiler alert: There aren’t any studies that prove microplastics are harmful to human health at environmental exposure levels.

 Most human studies don’t even address health, they just find microplastics.